Remove a Computer Virus

 Some viruses can be so difficult to remove it may be necessary to have the computer reformatted, or if this is a subsequent virus infection notice for your computer.
 Reformatting a computer will erase all information on the computer including documents, pictures, video, music, and applications such as Microsoft Office.
 This information needs to be stored or "backed up" prior to a reformat.
 More information on reformatting your computer can be found in the How To section.

-If your Internet connection was disabled by ResNet and you have chosen the appropriate option, simply call the ResNet helpdesk at 319-273-7768 to have your connection re-enabled or reply to the original notification message from a computer with Internet access.
+If your Internet connection was disabled by ResNet and you have chosen the appropriate option, contact us to have your connection re-enabled or reply to the original notification message from a computer with Internet access.